It’s 11:31 pm

 The last anthology film the cheetah and I watched, “V/H/S” was such a film…it had one great story and the rest were so-so.
 Most films feature anywhere from 2-4 stories and here “Holiday”shows its ambition by featuring a staggering EIGHT in a film that only runs for 1 hr 34 minutes.
 That is a lot of stories in not so much time.

 The best story was “Christmas” which was written and directed by one of my favorite directors,Scott Stewart (Legion).
 The story is a old chestnut,Seth Green plays a dad trying to get the “IT” gift for his child,in this case,a VR visor that everyone wants.
-It’s Christmas’s Eve and a store is holding a copy for him but when its sold before he gets there….how far he goes to get it reveals a dark side that only he has but also someone very close to him.
+It’s Christmas’s Eve and a store is holding a copy for him but when its sold before he gets there….how far he goes to get it reveals a dark side that not only he has but also someone very close to him as well.

 Despite the plot,the execution is well done and both Green and Clare Grant,who plays his wife are very good in this darkly funny story.